 With 1,700-square-feet of motion-activated LED displays, ESI designed an ever-evolving artwork that reacts to the presence of people and creates a sense of place.

-Terrell Place in downtown Washington, D.C., is an office and retail complex comprised of three connected components, including the former Hecht's department store, resulting in a disjointed ground floor lobby.
-When Beacon Capital acquired the property, they tasked ESI Design with creating a more harmonious interior and a contemporary, exciting work destination.
+Terrell Place in downtown Washington, D.C., is an office and retail complex that was made by combining three connected components, including the former Hecht's department store, resulting in a disjointed ground floor lobby.
+When Beacon Capital Partners acquired the property, they tasked ESI Design with creating a more harmonious interior.

 The building was named after civil rights activist Mary Church Terrell, who led a protest against segregation at Hecht’s lunch counter in the 1950s.
 As part of the lobby renovation, ESI redesigned the memorial plaque to Terrell in the building, with information and photos about the famous protest, and also created a digital, interactive tablet that allows visitors to learn more about Terrell’s impact on the Civil Rights Movement.

 In the main corridor, the immersive environment is enhanced by ambient sounds emerging from invisible speakers in the walls and ceiling, including music that Terrell cited as having been impactful in her life.